jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 In the first unit test, we have:

 * introduced an abstraction about file paths in a directory
-* defined the collaboration between the Analyzer, the safe box and the file finder
+* defined the collaboration between the `Analyzer`, the safe box and the file finder

-From the `Analyzer`point of view, we have choosed to decompose the upload operation into 2 pieces:
+From the `Analyzer`point of view, we have chosen to decompose the upload operation into 2 pieces:

 1. Fetch files in given pictures directory
 2. Upload each file to the safe box